 GED Practice Tests from Other Providers

-Please note: Test-Guide.com did not create any of the following practice tests, and cannot vouch for their quality.
+Please note: Since Test-Guide.com did not create any of the following practice tests, we cannot vouch for their quality.

-Official GED Practice Test from GEDtestingservice.com - This is an official free practice test that is 1/4 length of actual ged exam.
-Please note that scoring is not included, you must select the "review explanation" button on each question to see if you got it correct.
+Official GED Practice Test from GEDtestingservice.com - This is an official free practice GED test that is 1/4 length of the actual GED exam.
+Please note that since scoring is not included, you must select the “review explanation” button on each question to see if you got it correct.

-Total Solution for the GED Test (PDF) – Book from REA.com that is specific to the latest version of the GED exam.
-Includes full length printable GED practice test.
+Total Solution for the GED Test (PDF) – This book from REA.com is specific to the latest version of the GED exam.
+It includes a full-length, printable free GED practice test.